 Step three: Start by marking today’s date in the bottom right corner.
 Also X out any teeth on the mouth map that are no longer in your mouth.
 (Note: teeth numbers 1,16,17 and 32 are wisdom teeth.
 If you had your wisdom teeth removed, X them out.

 Step four: Using a toothbrush, finger, or gum stimulator, go tooth by tooth looking for redness, swelling, bleeding when probed, gum recession, or tooth sensitivity when touched.
 Mark it in the appropriate spot on the mouth map using some type of notation. (the mouth map gives examples)

 Step five: Floss consciously.
-What we mean is floss and after flossing each contact, check for the following: blood on floss, discoloration on floss, foul smell on floss.
+What we mean is floss and after flossing each contact, check for the following: blood on the floss, discoloration on the floss, foul smell on the floss.
 If any of these are present, mark it on the mouth map. (note: be sure to use a fresh space of floss for each contact so you can really see/smell anything going on at each contact)

 Congratulations!
 You have completed the OraWellness Mouth Map!
 You now have a record of what’s going on in your mouth today!
 This record helps in two main ways.
-First, you now know what spots in your mouth that need more care and attention.
+First, you now know what spots in your mouth that needs more care and attention.
 Second, you will be able to see for yourself whether your oral health protocol is helping or not over the course of the coming weeks and months.
 There’s nothing like seeing for yourself how a spot that used to bleed when flossing no longer does!
 That’s taking control of your oral health!